 Precious vs. Semi-Precious Gemstones: What’s the Difference

 At HerMJ, we’re frequently asked, “What makes a gemstone precious or semi-precious?”
-It’s a common question because most of us are not fully aware of the specific distinction between the two categories.
+It’s a common question because most of us aren’t fully aware of the distinction between the two categories.

 Although all beautiful stones can take our breath away, some fetch a premium to do it.
-Fortunately, and apart from their respective gemological pedigree, we look to the designation as more of means to manage them than a measure of how we ultimately feel about their allure.
+Fortunately, and apart from their respective gemological pedigrees, we look to the designation as more of a means of managing them than a measure of how we ultimately feel about their allure.
 In other words, the classification itself is not set in stone.

-Since ancient times, and across civilizations, our beautiful colored gemstones were admired and frequently coveted based on their physical properties and even their monetary value (more on this later).
+Since ancient times and across civilizations, our beautiful colored gemstones have been admired and frequently coveted for their physical properties and even their monetary value (more on this later).

 Some have even attributed their significance to various ethereal meanings and supernatural powers.
-In modern times, they remain a nearly universal indicator of social status, as well as an enduring symbol of emotional dedication gifted to our loved ones.
+In modern times, they remain a nearly universal indicator of social status and an enduring symbol of emotional dedication to our loved ones.

 What are Gemstones and their significance?